 The towns of Brooklyn, Canterbury, Columbia, East Hartford, Glastonbury, Hebron, Lebanon, Manchester, Pomfret, Putnam, Scotland, South Windsor, Suffield, Thompson, Windham, Windsor, and Windsor Locks are partially inside the 20 mile radius.

 This information is available from your town records (many of which can be found online).
-CRCOG has received assessment information from many of the towns that are within the 20 mile radius and will verify the date of when your home was built.
+CRCOG will verify with your town the date of when your home was built.

 Yes.
 Condos and PUDs are eligible for reimbursement.
 The applicant must also provide the addresses of all other affected units.
 The application also must be filed by the owner of the foundation, whether that be an individual or condo association and submit written documentation providing proof of this (usually the declarations of the association will define this).
 Multiple units on the same foundation are not eligible for multiple reimbursements.

 Any home addition that was built on or after 1983 is eligible for the testing reimbursement.
 The homeowner must provide adequate documentation verifying the date that the addition was built.

 No, garages and outbuildings are not eligible.
 The bonding committee specified "homes".

 Yes.
 The Bond Commission has not made any distinction between single family homes vs. multi- family homes.
 Therefore, multi-family homes can be covered.

-Previous homeowners who had a foundation inspection on or after July 2015 may apply for the reimbursement.
+Previous homeowners who had a foundation inspection may apply for the reimbursement.
 The applicant must show adequate proof of homeownership at the time of the test.
 Please note, this program is a first come first serve basis.
 If the previous or current homeowner has already applied for reimbursement for the same test, you will not be eligible to receive reimbursement.